diegozea/MIToS.jl/docs/src/MSA.md

 annotations(msa)
 ```

 Particular annotations can be accessed using the functions `getannot...`.
-This functions
+These functions
 take the MSA/sequence as first argument and the feature name of the desired annotation as
 the last.
 In the case of `getannotsequence` and `getannotresidue`, the second argument
 should be the sequence name.

 ```@example msa_write
-getannotsequence(msa, "J0UVX5_STREE/3-39", "AC") # ("J0UVX5_STREE/3-39", "AC") is the key in the dictionary
+getannotsequence(msa, "A0A139NPI6_9STRE/5-59", "AC") # ("A0A139NPI6_9STRE/5-59", "AC") is the key in the dictionary
 ```

 If you want to add new annotations, you should use the `setannot…!` functions.
-This
+These
-functions have the same arguments that `getannot...` functions but with an extra argument
+functions have the same arguments that `getannot...` functions except for an
-to indicate the new annotation.
+extra argument used to indicate the new annotation value.

 ```@example msa_write
-setannotsequence!(msa, "J0UVX5_STREE/3-39", "New_Feature_Name", "New_Annotation")
+setannotsequence!(msa, "A0A139NPI6_9STRE/5-59", "New_Feature_Name", "New_Annotation")
 ```

 A `getannot...` function without the key (last arguments), returns the particular